 The 2015 BIISA was awarded posthumously to Dr. Colin Gill in recognition of his outstanding scientific achievement and dedication to public health that has contributed significantly to the sustainability of the Canadian beef industry.
 Click here for the news release.

 Click here for the application package which includes more information on BIISA.

-For further information about BIISA, please contact CCA Communications Manager Gina Teel at email@example.com or call 403-275-8558.
+For further information about BIISA, please contact CCA Communications Manager Michelle McMullen at firstname.lastname@example.org or call 403-275-8558.